 Language skills are an essential part of the FSWP eligibility.
 You must demonstrate your language ability in English and/or French by taking an approved language test.
 The most commonly accepted tests are:

-• French: TEF (Test d’évaluation de français)
+• French: TEF (Test d’évaluation de français) or TCF

 The minimum required language levels for each skill (reading, writing, speaking, and listening) are: